cakenggt/set-db/README.md

 ### `sync`

-Fired when new data is incorporated into the SetDB from some other SetDB instance.
+Fired when new data is incorporated into the SetDB from some other SetDB instance, or put in by this instance.

 ### `error`